U.S. increases reward to $5 million for tips leading to arrest of Tren de Aragua gang leader

 The United States government on Wednesday increased its reward for information leading to the arrest of Giovanni Vicente Mosquera Serrano, an alleged leader of the Venezuelan gang Tren de Aragua.
 Through an organized crime rewards program operated by the Department of State, officials are now offering up to $5 million for tips that could bring Serrano into custody and potentially convict him on myriad drug charges.

-Mosquera Serrano was the first alleged member of Tren de Aragua to be added to the Federal Bureau of Investigation's "most wanted" list, according to the State Department.
+Mosquera Serrano was the first alleged member of Tren de Aragua to be added to the FBI's "most wanted" list, according to the State Department.
 He was initially indicted in Texas district court in January and charged with international cocaine trafficking conspiracy, then recharged in a second indictment in April that additionally accused him of supporting a foreign terrorist organization.

 Tren de Aragua's members are accused of a lengthy record of violent crimes, including murder, human trafficking, rape, kidnapping, bribery and racketeering.
 Originally formed inside Venezuela's Tocorón prison, Tren de Aragua expanded during the incarceration of Hector Rusthenford Guerrero Flores, the alleged head of the gang known as Niño Guerrero.
 U.S. authorities have said Guerrero came to control the prison in addition to a series of gold mines and border crossings between Venezuela and Colombia, before eventually escaping custody.